Siko-wow/affliction/docs/index.md

 - Snapshot new buffs not included in your previous drain
 - Get a new, full-length drain before buffs fall off

 You should consider the relative importance of different buffs.
-For example, in approximate order:
+Here's some buffs we get, in approximate order of importance:
 - Heroism (30% haste)
 - Eradication (20% haste) / power infusion (20% haste) - Dying curse (765 spell power, ~20% of your spell power so almost 20% damage increase)
 - Potion of Speed (15% haste) - Hyperspeed accelerators (10% haste)
 - Tailoring cloak enchant (295 spell power)
 - Glyph of life tap (spell power = 20% of spirit)
-Of course, there's other trinkets and buffs, not to mention all the encounter-specific ones.

-The decision making here is all about when to clip or hold a drain, while maintaining haunt and your dots.
+The decision making around execute phase is all about when to clip or hold a drain, while maintaining haunt and your dots.
 Let's go through a few examples.

 > You cast drain soul and dying curse procs